Skip to content

 Check a SWIFT Code

-The first option that we see on the Wise page is ‘Check a SWIFT Code’.
-You can paste that copied code in this box and click on the blue tab.
+The first option on the Wise page is ‘Check a SWIFT Code.’
+You can paste the copied code into this box and click on the blue tab.

 Check A SWIFT BIC Code

-If your copied code is accurate, then it will come to a result like ‘your SWIFT looks right’.
+If your copied code is accurate, it will result in a message like ‘your SWIFT looks right’.
 So, just use this SWIFT number without any worry.

 SWIFT Code Valid

-If you still have confusion, then cross-check this code with the customer service representative of your bank.
+If you are still confused, cross-check this code with your bank’s customer service representative.

 Frequently Asked Questions About SWIFT Code in Banking

 To send or receive money internationally in your bank account, you need a SWIFT code.
-That is vital to conduct a successful international interbank transaction.
-Many other payment methods like Single Euro Payments Area (SEPA) and wire transfers also ask for SWIFT codes to conduct transactions.
+That is vital to conducting a successful international interbank transaction.
+Many other payment methods, such as Single Euro Payments Area (SEPA) and wire transfers, also require SWIFT codes.

-BIC, referred to as Business Identifier Number is also used to present SWIFT code.
-In short, both SWIFT and BIC codes have the same meaning, and their purpose is to conduct a secure money transfer between international banks.
+BIC, called Business Identifier Number, is also used to present SWIFT codes.
+In short, both SWIFT and BIC codes have the same meaning and are used to conduct secure money transfers between international banks.

 SWIFT Codes & Routing Numbers Are Same?

-Although the job of SWIFT code and routing number is similar, but they are entirely different.
+Although the job of SWIFT code and routing number are similar, but they are entirely different.

 SWIFT Vs Routing Number